How Your Credit Card Can Help Pay for Your Road Trip

 Consider how to redeem rewards with four different types of cards:

-- Hotel cards: If you have a points stash, hotel cards with accrued points are perfect for covering one or more nights along your route.
+- Hotel cards: If you have accrued points stashed from the pre-COVID days, hotel cards are perfect for covering one or more nights along your route.
 Some hotel cards offer a complimentary award night annually or special discounts.

-- Airline cards: Some airline cards allow you to redeem points toward car rentals or use miles for booking stays with hotel partners.
+- Airline cards: Some of these allow you to redeem points toward car rentals or use miles for booking stays with hotel partners.

 Your card may come with road-trip benefits.
-For example, Bank of America cardholders get one free admission per card to more than 225 museums, on the first full weekend of the month with the “Museums on Us” benefit.
-If the museums on your route are open, bringing the card could save you admission fees.
+For example, Bank of America cardholders get one free admission per card to more than 225 museums, on the first full weekend of the month, with the “Museums on Us” benefit.
+With more museums opening up again and increasing capacity limits, this card could save you admission fees.

-Some card types come with road trip-friendly benefits, too.
+Some card types come with other road trip-friendly benefits, too.
 For example, Visa Signature cards offer insurance coverage for your valuables (while in hotels) and discounts on luxury vehicle rentals.
-World Mastercard gives discounts on rental homes and offers low-rate guarantees and “stay guarantees” if you encounter any issues while staying at three star or higher hotels booked via the Mastercard Travel & Lifestyle Services program.
+World Mastercard offers low-rate guarantees and “stay guarantees” if you encounter any issues while staying at three star or higher hotels booked via the Mastercard Travel & Lifestyle Services program.

-If your card offers roadside assistance benefits, you could also save on towing and other roadside calamities.
+If your card offers roadside assistance benefits, you could save on towing and other roadside calamities, if they occur.
 If you plan to rent a larger or different vehicle for your trip, many credit cards offer rental car insurance coverage.
 This allows you to decline some coverage (and charges) at the rental desk.